DimanNe/result/README.md

 ### `Result<Ok, Err>`

-If you are wondering what are the problems with exceptions, you can start [here](https://www.reddit.com/r/cpp/comments/cliw5j/should_not_exceptions_be_finally_deprecated/).
+If you are wondering what the problems with exceptions are, you can start [here](https://www.reddit.com/r/cpp/comments/cliw5j/should_not_exceptions_be_finally_deprecated/).